 - peanut butter

-We have a bag of lids in our camping gear to put under candles, too.
+We have a bag of lids in our camping gear to put under candles, too, so they don’t drip on the table.

 Kids are truly simple beings.
 Some of my kids’ favorite toys are just household objects, like clean laundry or a stack of coasters.
 We have some seriously free toys in our house:

-- Plastic cups from children’s meals at restaurant become bath and beach toys, as do caps from shaving cream or laundry detergent.
+- Plastic cups from children’s meals at restaurants become bath and beach toys, as do caps from shaving cream or laundry detergent.

 - Oatmeal canisters become drums.